1professionalusername/nasa-photo-of-the-day/README.md

 > Daily Limit: 50 requests per IP address per day

-_Note: if the photo url is NOT a photo, you will need to learn how to display a video in a React app on your own, OR just fetch the APOD from a different date by adding this to the back of the API endpoint: `&date=2012-03-14`_
+_Note: if the photo url is NOT a photo, you will need to learn how to display a video in a React app on your own, OR just fetch the APOD from a different date by adding this to the plannback of the API endpoint: `&date=2012-03-14`_

 **Step 4 - Adding the Data to State**